Graham Tuckwell: Financial services career

 He later founded Investor Resources Limited, and served as Head of Mining for the Asia-Pacific region for Salomon Brothers and as executive director of Normandy Mining.
 He also worked as an investment advisor to Credit Suisse First Boston and Schroders, both in London and Australia.

 He is the founder and chairman of ETF Securities, an investment firm focused on exchange-traded funds (ETFs), exchange-traded commodities and exchange-traded currencies.
 It holds A$30 billion in assets and it is the seventh largest ETP in the world.
 In 2003, he also started Gold Bullion Securities, an ETP linked to the value of gold as a commodity.

+Tuckwell is also the founder and Chairman of the venture capital firm ETFS Capital.
+The firm has invested in companies including cryptocurrency ETF issuer 21Shares.
+In 2021, ETFS Capital acquired etf.com.

 Personal life

-Tuckwell is married to Louise (Wright) Tuckwell, a philanthropist, they have four children, and they reside in Jersey.
+Tuckwell is married to Louise (Wright) Tuckwell, a philanthropist, they have four children, and they reside in Melbourne.
 Tuckwell's net worth was assessed at A$683 million on the Financial Review 2019 Rich List.
 Tuckwell's net worth did not meet the A$472 million cut-off for the Financial Review 2020 Rich List.

 Philanthropy

 In 2012, he co-founded the Tuckwell Foundation with Louise and in 2013 donated A$50 million to the Australian National University, subsequently increased to A$100 million as at 12 July 2016.
-As part of the program he endowed, students are selected to become "Tuckwell Scholars" each year, receive a stipend of $23,000.
+As part of the program he endowed, students are selected to become "Tuckwell Scholars" each year, receive a stipend of $24,700.
 The program is overseen by "Tuckwell Fellows."

-The Tuckwell Foundation has also donated to the Education Building Fund and St. Columb's Anglican Church Hall in Hawthorn, Victoria.
+The Tuckwell Foundation has also donated to the Education Building Fund and St Columb's Anglican Church Hall in Hawthorn, Victoria.